Offline Goal-conditioned Reinforcement Learning with Quasimetric Representations: Introduction

 The aim of this paper is to build a method for learning temporal distances that retains the long-horizon estimation capabilities of Monte Carlo methods but nonetheless is able to compute shortest paths.
 We take an invariance perspective to do this.
 Temporal distances satisfy various invariance properties.
 Because they are value functions, they satisfy the Bellman equations.
 Prior work has also shown that they satisfy the triangle inequality, even in stochastic settings~\citep{wang2023optimal,myers2024learning}.
 The triangle inequality, also a form of invariance~\citep{myers2025horizon}, is powerful because it lets us architecturally winnow down the hypothesis space of temporal distances by only considering neural network architectures that satisfy the triangle inequality~\citep{liu2023metric,wang2022improved}.

 Importantly, the fact that temporal distances satisfy the triangle inequality holds for \emph{any} temporal distance, including both optimal temporal distances and those learned by Monte Carlo methods.
 This raises an important question: might there be an \emph{additional} invariance that is satisfied by optimal temporal distances, but not those learned by Monte Carlo methods?
 Identifying such invariance properties that would enable us to use Monte Carlo methods to architecturally winnow the hypothesis space, and then use this additional invariance property to identify optimal temporal distances within that space.

+Our key contribution is a method for learning optimal goal-reaching distances that combines the long-horizon, probabilistic inference of Monte Carlo temporal distances with the optimality and stitching capabilities of \gls{quasimetric} architectures.
+We use a \gls{quasimetric} architecture that imposes the triangle inequality as an architectural constraint, combined with two additional invariance properties that apply at the \emph{transition} level.
+When these invariances are enforced as constraints on features learned with Monte Carlo estimation, they impose a structure roughly similar to the Bellman optimality equations across the space of goal-conditioned (Kroenecker Delta) reward functions.